MathHubInfo/Legacy-planetary/sites/all/libraries/jobad/doc/md/intro/events.md

 * `leftClick`: When an element is left clicked on.
 * `dblClick`: When an element is double clicked.
+* `keyPress`: Called whenever a key is pressed and the Instance of JOBAD is focused.
 * `contextMenu`: When an element is right clicked on, a context menu may appear.
 Is not triggered when the control key is pressed to allow access to the native context menu.
 * `hoverText`: A text which will appear in a tooltip hovering over the hovered element.
 Warning: If there are `title` attributes on the element, they might interfere with this event.
 * `SideBarUpdate`: Called when the sidebar is upated.